-Basement Flooding in Cedar Rapids: Causes and Solutions
+Basement Water Damage in Cedar Rapids: Causes and Solutions

 Cause #1: Sump Pump Failure (40% of Calls)

-Sump pump failure is the dominant cause of basement flooding in Cedar Rapids subdivisions, particularly in Hiawatha, Marion, and Northwest Cedar Rapids.
+Sump pump failure is the dominant cause of basement water damage in Cedar Rapids subdivisions, particularly in Hiawatha, Marion, and Northwest Cedar Rapids.
 Three failure modes:

 Motor or Capacitor Failure

 Builder-grade sump pumps installed in 2000s-era subdivisions are reaching end-of-life now.
-The pump cycles normally for years, then quits — often during a storm when it's needed most.
+The pump cycles normally for years, then quits — often during heavy rain when it's needed most.
 Quality pumps last 10-15 years; cheap pumps sometimes 5-7.

 Float Switch Sticking